DennisZ0706/Dashboard-Pythonland/README.md

 ## The App

-Application for the technical service of Pythonland, intended for getting information and properties from all attractions and for administering, planning and monitoring inspections, maintenance and morning checks.
+Application build for the technical service of Pythonland, intended for getting information and properties from all attractions and for administering, planning and monitoring inspections, maintenance and morning checks.

 Application shows an interactive map of the park on which all attractions are depicted.
-And next to this map, all attractions are shown separately in a status bar with their status and possible warning signals.
+And next to this map, all attractions are shown separately in a status bar with their own status and possible warning signals.

 Above the map, all totals are shown for each status an attraction can achieve and the total number of attractions that are present at the theme park.